-Sinn, a German watchmaking brand, which is mostly known for its professional-grade diving watches, starts taking pre-orders for its new Sinn U200 B (EZM 8) Special Edition timepiece for hard core diving enthusiasts.
+Sinn, a brand that is mostly known for its professional-grade diving tools, starts taking pre-orders for its new Sinn U200 B (EZM 8) Special Edition for hardcore diving enthusiasts.
 Available for orders from October and till 31 December 2013, the new diver features Sinn’s signature styling and comes in a nice presentation box with a spare NATO-style textile strap and a set of instruments to make installing the band easier.

-The dial of the piece, too, looks almost perfect with its high-contrast, pilot-style hands and a set of white hour markers that emit bluish glow in darkness.
+The dial, too, looks almost perfect with its high-contrast, pilot-style hands and a set of white hour markers that emit a bluish glow in the darkness.
 The minute markers are a little too thick for my taste and the date window looks too thin, but all in all the face is easily readable and not cluttered with unnecessary elements.

 Speaking of usability, I feel compelled to praise the setting crown.
-Placed at 4 hours, it will be quite comfortable to use and won’t bit you in the back of your hand at precisely the wrong moment.
+Placed at 4 hours, it will be comfortable to use and won’t bite you in the back of your hand at precisely the wrong moment.

 Like the rest of their U200 family, the watch is offered in a compact body, which is crafted from high-grade, extra strong “submarine” steel extremely resistant to corrosion.
 Measuring only 37 millimeters in diameter and 14.5 millimeters in height, the watch still doesn’t look like a metal puck on a wrist, although it won’t be mistaken for an “ultra-thin” watch either.

 The unidirectional rotating bezel of U200 B is further treated with Sinn’s proprietary TEGIMENT technology that noticeably increases the metal’s hardness making it more difficult to scratch.